JamesCalingo/blog/posts/2024-07-30_this_is_fine.md

 I don't remember when exactly it happened, but the company announced that production of many of the hats would be moving overseas.
 This outraged other collectors similar to myself, and when we got the "new" hats, we found out that they were, as expected, not as good as the old ones (case in point: you can have two hats of the same size and they wouln't fit consistently).

+I mentioned the rise of remote work as a pandemic era , and from the looks of things, American CEOs have taken two sides on it: they either hate it and wish they could have all their , or they've leaned heavily into remote - in a different way than you'd expect.

-Tech companies have done something similar with their software teams, and while it hasn't been 100% "great", a number of companies have found ways to make it work.
-There are a number of reasons for companies to (try to) outsource their software teams, but one of the big ones is money.
+A number of American tech companies have chosen to at least partially move their software departments overseas, and while it hasn't been 100% "great", a number of companies have found ways to make it work.
+There are a number of reasons for companies to (try to) outsource their software teams, but easily the biggest one is money.

+Think back to that distribution of software jobs and salaries.
+Many software jobs in the U.S. are concentrated in some of the most expensive

 For example, one of the "most popular" countries for software outsourcing is India, where for a lot of people, even the lowest of U.S. salaries is a MASSIVE boon for them.

 The first company I worked for in tech more or less did this; I was in the